OmenApps/django-postgresql-dag/docs/methods.md

 **node_depth(self)**

-Returns an integer representing the depth of this Node instance from furthest root
+Returns an integer representing the depth of this Node instance from furthest root.
+Uses a recursive CTE to find the longest path to any root node.
+Returns 0 for root nodes and island nodes.

-*Not yet implemented*

 **connected_graph(self, \*\*kwargs)**